 For x86 users, CPU frequency scaling is handled by the kernel, but PowerPC users need to install

 powernowdfor this power-saving feature (extending your laptop's battery or maybe quieting down your MDD).
-It adjusts to cpu load, so you won't notice any performance slowdowns, and though the defaults work fine, you can edit /etc/default/powernowd to customize.
-(UPDATE: Debian maintainers removed this from their repositories because they're dumb, but reader Eric H pointed me to a powernowd.deb file kept here.
-You can install by downloading it, cd'ing to its current directory, and using
+It adjusts to CPU load, so you won't notice any performance slowdowns, and though the defaults work fine, you can edit /etc/default/powernowd to customize.
+(UPDATE: Debian maintainers removed this from their repositories because..., but reader Eric H pointed me to a powernowd.deb file kept here.
+You can install by downloading it, cd'ing to its current directory, and running

 sudo dpkg -i powernowd_1.00-1.1+b1_powerpc.deb)